spadhi1995/tekdi.net/src/pages/case-studies/saas-platform-data-education-protection.md

 ## Solutions Given
 ### Product Management
 Throughout the duration of the project, Tekdi played a product management role.
 There was a continuous process of understanding business needs and converting them into features that can be built by the team.
-We used our expertise of building products to ensure that we don't go into feature frenzy, and carefully pick the features that are really needed by end users.
+We used our expertise of building products to carefully pick the features that are really needed by end users.
 Even at a feature level, we chose to build only an MVP, and expand on the feature once we see traction.

 ### Product Engineering Services
 Since this was a data protection and data education project, we conducted additional training and sensitisation of team members to educate them about GDPR regulations, data security and the risks of breaches.